peterlacko/gooddata-ui/website/versioned_docs/version-5.0.0/ht_create_your_first_visualization.md

 ## Step 4.
 Start the development server
 **Before** you start your development server, prevent cross-origin issues by [adding proxy settings](cors.md).

+> **Careful:** Only use the proxy authentication for development.
+Do not use this authentication method for production.

+> **Careful:** If you are only using the [development proxy](cors.md#on-your-local-dev-machine), you will still need to autenticate users by going to `/account.html` or by calling the `sdk.user.login()` method, and filling in valid GoodData credentials.

 To set up a proxy, add the following section to the root level of your `package.json` \(this works with any application started using `react-scripts start`\):